-About the Mollusk Collection
+About the Invertebrate Collections

 A recent paper by Sierwald et al. (2017) shows that we have the 13th largest collection of mollusks in North America by number of lots, and that our collection quadrupled in size in the period between 1975 and 2017, making us the second fastest-growing mollusk collection in the country over the last half century.